One of my mentors, Warren Buffett, has a great quote:

 The stock market doesn’t operate in a bubble.
 World events, politics, and many other factors have a big effect on what happens inside the market.

-To be a safe, successful investor or trader, you need to look beyond the stock market itself to understand what’s happening in the bigger picture.
+To be a successful investor or trader, you need to look beyond the stock market itself to understand what’s happening in the bigger picture.

 And I’ll be honest: